 "It's not like the team aren't on my side or they're not working hard or I'm not pushing them hard enough.
 I just have to keep driving the way I have been and hope things get better.”

 Vettel, who declared that Bottas was ‘un-human’ if he had reacted to the lights out to deliver his perfect start from pole position, appears to be enjoying a streak of good fortune.

 This was highlighted again on Sunday when, as the ‘silly season’ rumours about the F1 transfer market began early, Ferrari chairman Sergio Marchionne revealed that the team were keen for him to stay – and had left it up to Vettel to sign a new contract when he is ready.

 The German will be out of contract at the end of the season, but Marchionne revealed in Austria that he wants him to stay.

 "I made it very clear that, if he wants to stay, then we’ll just renew it.
 It’s up to him," he told reporters.

 Vettel has said that he delayed contract talks to focus on the championship.

-Defending champions Mercedes stretched their lead in the constructors' standings to 33 points and have won more races than their Italian rivals this year – by five to three, with Red Bull claiming the other.
+Defending champions Mercedes stretched its lead in the constructors' standings to 33 points and has won more races than its Italian rival this year – by five to three, with Red Bull claiming the other.

-Red Bull are expected to be major contenders for victory at Silverstone next Sunday and a more intense scrap as the season reaches its halfway point with the 10th of 20 races is in prospect.
+Red Bull is expected to be a major contender for victory at Silverstone next Sunday and a more intense scrap as the season reaches its halfway point with the 10th of 20 races is in prospect.